Buka Island: Contemporary religion

 Today the overwhelming majority of Buka are Christians, divided into a Roman Catholic majority and a large minority of United Church (Methodist), as well as many different Pentecostal and evangelical sects.

-Buka Christianity, especially the Catholic denomination, has a strong tendency to assimilate indigenous and Christian beliefs.
-The islanders refer to this as "translation".
-God is called Sunahan, a personal name that is sometimes glossed as "he who plants villages like new shoots of taro", although this is a folk etymology.
-Sunahan is a creator figure from Buka tradition, and the stories concerning him are secret.
-In some areas, Jesus is assimilated to Bariosa, Geriana or Matanatsil, hero-figures whose stories are told throughout northern Bougainville and as far as New Ireland.
-Saint Mary is understood as a chiefly woman, a teitahol or tuhikau.
-In October, there are processions where statues of St. Mary tour the island.
-The statues are followed by women carrying traditional women's worksacks, because a chiefly woman ought to travel with taro and betelnut.

 Social and religious movements

 Buka is famous in the anthropological literature as the site of a large and militant social movement called the Hahalis Welfare Society, as well as several other political and religious movements.
 These are often termed "cargo cults" by their opponents, although the utility of this term is a matter of dispute amongst anthropologists and historians of the Pacific.